disclose-framework/disclose-mcp-server/README.md

      }
    }
    ```

-4. Restart Claude Desktop
+1. Restart Claude Desktop

-5. Try asking: *"What are the disclosure signals for example.com?"*
+1. Try asking: *“What are the disclosure signals for example.com?”* or *“Check signal coverage for example.com.”*

 ## About

-Part of the [Disclose Framework](https://discloseframework.dev) — an open standard for machine-readable merchant disclosure signals for AI agents.
+Part of the [Disclose Framework](https://discloseframework.dev) — an open standard for machine-readable merchant performance signals for AI agents.

 Contribute at [github.com/disclose-framework](https://github.com/disclose-framework)